wdk-docs/vscode-docs/docs/cpp/configure-intellisense-crosscompilation.md

 ---
 Order: 13
 Area: cpp
-TOCTitle: Configure IntelliSense for cross-compiling
+title: Configure IntelliSense for cross-compiling
-ContentId: 381b7ce1-5766-49b0-ad26-f9eedae70e63
+id: 381b7ce1-5766-49b0-ad26-f9eedae70e63
 PageTitle: Configure IntelliSense for C++ cross-compilation
 DateApproved: 1/17/2023
-MetaDescription: Configure Visual Studio Code c_cpp_properties.json to get IntelliSense when you are compiling for a different platform
+description: Configure Visual Studio Code c_cpp_properties.json to get IntelliSense when you are compiling for a different platform
 ---

 # IntelliSense for cross-compiling

 This article is about configuring the C/C++ extension to provide proper IntelliSense (e.g. code completions) in Visual Studio Code when you compile for a different architecture than your development host machine.
 For example, when your host machine is x64 but you are compiling for Arm.